infracost/docs/docs/integrations/github_app.md

 ## Benefits

-There are three key benefits of using the GitHub App over manual CI/CD integrations:
+There are two key benefits of using the GitHub App over manual CI/CD integrations:
 1. You can add Infracost to multiple repos with one click, no need to install or update CLI versions in your CI/CD pipeline.
-2. Infracost runs significantly faster as only changed folders are run based on the GitHub App events.
+2. Infracost runs faster as only changed folders are run based on the GitHub App events.
-3. If you use Infracost Cloud (our SaaS product), all features work without you needing to make any changes to your CI/CD pipelines.
-If you use CI/CD integrations, you should implement [these extra steps](/docs/guides/source_control_benefits/).

 ## Usage